-Action 2.
-Revise the commercial trip limit for blueline tilefish
+Action 3.
+Adjust the bag limit for blueline tilefish for the recreational sector

 OPTION 5. blueline tilefish vessel limit of 1/vessel/day May and June (closed rest of year).
 OPTION 6. blueline tilefish vessel limit of 1/vessel/day in May (closed rest of year).
 OPTION 7. blueline tilefish vessel limit of 1/vessel/day in June (closed rest of year).